badettie/badettie/README.md

-- 👋 Hi, I’m @badettie
+- 👋 yoii, I’m badettie
-- 👀 I’m interested in coding and programming
+- 👀 I’m interested in networking
-- 🌱 I want to learn how to code hehe
+-  I want to learn how to code hehe

 <!---